nubbyp/personal_learning_paths/README.md

 Once you've installed the pre-requisites to your environment, you should be able to run the command `flask run` inside the directory.
 This will start the web server locally which the Tampermonkey script will report to.

+If this fails for you, you can try `export FLASK_APP='wsgi.py'` if it's unable to find the application and/or `python3 -m flask run`(in case of Py2/Py3 conflict)

 Note that the system depends on the Tensorflow deep learning library, but is not compatible with the just-released 2.0 version.
 You may need to manually install an earlier version of Tensorflow with:

 `pip install tensorflow==1.15`